FACTBOX-What happens in a U.S. government shutdown?

 The last shutdown, in October 2013, lasted more than two weeks and more than 800,000 federal employees were furloughed.
 There is no official tally of how many would be off work this time.
 Here are some details about what happened in 2013, along with some recent updates from officials:

-MILITARY: The Defense Department says a shutdown would not affect the U.S. military’s war in Afghanistan or its operations against Islamist militants in Iraq and Syria.
+MILITARY: The Defense Department said on Friday that a shutdown would not affect the U.S. military’s war in Afghanistan or its operations against Islamist militants in Iraq and Syria.
 All 1.3 million military personnel on active duty would remain on normal duty status.
-Civilian personnel in non-essential operations would be furloughed.
+Civilian personnel in nonessential operations would be furloughed.
 Defense Secretary Jim Mattis said a sustained funding impasse would cause ships to go without maintenance and aircraft to be grounded.

 JUSTICE: The Justice Department has many essential workers.
 Under its shutdown contingency plan, about 95,000 of the department’s almost 115,000 staff would keep working.